eyxem/eyxem/README.md

-- 👋 Hi, I’m @eyxem
-- 👀 Learn new program languages.
+- Learn new program languages.
-- 🌱 Programming.
+-  Programming.
-- 💞️ System developer and game dev.
+-  System developer and game dev.
-- 📫 Instagram @niphytic.
+-  Instagram @niphytic.

 <!---
 eyxem/eyxem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.